sabbakumov/rst/README.md

   A Google-like _Status_ class for recoverable error handling with small improvements.
 It's impossible now to ignore an error.

+## Threading
+  A set of thread related utilities like Barrier.

 ## Value
   A Chromium-like _Value_ class for representing JSON values in a program.